noiseprotocol/noise_spec/noise.md

    keys they possess.

  * Parties must send an ephemeral public key as the first token of the first message they send in a handshake pattern.
-This is because Noise uses ephemeral public keys as random PSK nonces.
+This is because Noise requires DH outputs involving ephemeral keys to randomize the shared secret keys, and also uses ephemeral public keys as random PSK nonces.

  * Parties must not send static public keys and payloads, nor complete the handshake, unless they have performed DH between their current ephemeral